Para-Lang/para-compiler/docs/source/installation.rst

 build folder containing the data of the build.
 The build folder can be in this case ignored, except logs and data of pyinstaller is wanted.

-Run inside the root folder of the extracted module:
+Inside the root folder of the source code, run the following command:

 .. code:: bash

-    python ./src/parac-build.py
+    python ./parac-build.py

 The compilation can take a while since it will wrap the entire program with the python instance into a standalone compiled binary, which can then